-The Science, Technology, Engineering and Maths (STEM) Summer School is an opportunity for you to brush up on your skills for your chosen course here at Strathclyde.
+The Science, Technology, Engineering and Maths (STEM) Summer School is an opportunity for you to further improve your skills for your chosen course here at Strathclyde.

 Who can apply to attend STEM Summer School?

 To be admitted to the STEM Summer School you must:

-- have accepted an offer to study at the University of Strathclyde as firm or insurance and be a be a Home, EU or RUK student
+- have accepted an offer to study at the University of Strathclyde as firm or insurance and be a be a Home or RUK student

 International students will be considered on a case by case basis and should email to note their interest in attending before making an application.